Desktop Extensions: One-click local MCP server installation in desktop apps

 Generate complete, production-ready code that can be immediately tested.
 Focus on defensive programming, clear error messages, and following the exact DXT specifications to ensure compatibility with the ecosystem.

-is the only required file.
+A manifest.json is the only required file.

 extension.dxt (ZIP file)